We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 Using a Pole and Ladder Combination

-A useful method may be to combine two of the previously mentioned options.
+A helpful method may be to combine two of the previously mentioned options.
 For example, if you find the drone too high up to reach on the ladder alone, or you find the long pole too hard to control at such heights, combining both methods may just be your saving grace.

-Climbing a 15ft ladder armed with a 10ft pole and including your own size could allow you to reach over 30ft of height into the tree!
+Climbing a 15ft ladder armed with a 10ft pole and including your own size could allow you to reach over 30 ft of height into the tree!

 A necessary safety precaution to keep in mind is that maintaining balance on a tall ladder with a precarious pole may prove to be difficult.
 Slipping or falling from high up on a ladder could result in injury.
 Therefore, it is always recommended that you have a friend join you to keep the ladder’s base steady for you and to ensure you do not injure yourself.

 Take your time.
 Remember that your own personal safety is a priority over your personal belongings.
 Keep in mind all safety precautions to ensure a safe, productive, and positive outcome.
-In the case where the power lines are present and touching the tree, the best would be to look out for other alternative methods as there are plenty of options still available to try, and life is far more valuable than any drone!
+In the case where the power lines are present and touching the tree, the best would be to look out for other alternative methods, as there are plenty of options still available to try, and life is far more valuable than any drone!

-Tip: If you are worried about the occurrence of scratches from the pole on the surface of your drone when poking, it is recommended that you cover the end of the pole with a soft fabric like a rag or t-shirt or something else.
+Tip: If you are worried about the occurrence of scratches from the pole on the surface of your drone when poking, it is recommended that you cover the end of the pole with a soft fabric like a rag or t-shirt, or something else.
 This will prevent any scratching and give a softer push when the pole makes contact with your drone.

 It’s a great idea to enlist the help of a friend to catch the drone should it fall.
 If not, placing soft padding around its landing area to break its fall could go a long way in keeping your drone from breaking upon its crash to earth.
 Or else another idea that would ensure the safety of your drone is to create a 90-degree bend in a fishing net and tape it near the top of the pole, creating essentially a very long butterfly-catching net.